jrp244/byu-cs324/lab-socket-hunt/README.md

      established local and remote ports), where `m` is specified by the next two bytes (`n + 2` and `n + 3`), which is an `unsigned short` in network byte order.
 While `m` takes up two bytes for consistency with the other op-codes, its value will be only between 1 and 7.
+Each of these datagrams will come from a randomly-selected remote port on the server, so `recvfrom()` must be used by the client to read them to determine which port they came from.

-     Each of the `m` datagrams received will be of length 2, and the contents of each will represent an `unsigned short` in network byte order.
-The values of included in each of the `m` datagrams should be added together, and their sum is the nonce, whose value (plus 1) should be returned with the next communication to the server.
-Note that the sum of these values might well sum to something that exceeds the 16 bits associated with an `unsigned short` (16 bits).
-Thus, you will want to store the sum with an `unsigned int` (32 bits).
+     Each of the `m` datagrams received will have 0 length.
+However, the contents of the datagrams are not what is important; what is important is the remote ports from which they originated.
+The remote ports of the `m` datagrams should be added together, and their sum is the nonce, whose value (plus 1) should be returned with the next communication to the server.
+Note that the sum of these values might well sum to something that exceeds the 16 bits associated with an `unsigned short` (16 bits), so you will want to store the sum with an `unsigned int` (32 bits).
    - 4: Switch address families from using IPv4 (`AF_INET`) to IPv6
      (`AF_INET6`) or vice-versa.
  - Bytes `n + 2` - `n + 3`: These bytes, an `unsigned short` in network byte